QuentinRa/blog.quentinra.dev/programming-languages/databases/non-relational/index.md

 👉 NoSQL means that SQL databases are not the only databases.
 </div><div>

-Each NoSQL database model has its pro and cons, but overall, NoSQL databases pro and cons are:
+Each NoSQL database model has its pro and cons, but overall, NoSQL databases' pros and cons are:

 * 🌱 They were designed to handle large amounts of data <small>(scalable)</small>
 * ✍️ They are flexible <small>(no schema, semi- or completely unstructured)</small>